joestubbs/coe379l-fa25/docs/unit02/decision_tree_and_random_forrest.rst

    The following code could take a pretty significant amount of time to run, from under 1 minutes to more than 10 minutes or more, depending on the hardware.
-On my class VM, it ran in about 6 and a half minutes.
+On my class VM, it ran in about 10 to 12 minutes.

 .. code-block:: python3